nulab/nu-cookie-banner/README.md

 This package will add a fixed cookie consent banner (html box) at the bottom of the web site to meet GDPR law requirements.
 The purpose is to streamline the look/feel and behavior across all Nulab sites.
 The outcome if for the user to accept our site's cookie usage.

+## DEPRECATED

+Archiving project in lieu of OneTrust cookie banner.

 ## Getting Started

 Remove old/existing hard-coded cookie prompts on the web site (if they exist)